DFiniteSequence and DFiniteSequenceRing

 Return the product of

-– D-finite sequences over the same D-finite sequence ring asself
+right– D-finite sequences over the same D-finite sequence ring asself

 OUTPUTS: